 I went to OZ7SAT today to do some measurements on the receiver boards.
 I wanted to see how the sensitivities compare to that of the WBX receiver that I have measured earlier using a CW signal and SSB receiver.
 The criteria was again to find the weakest signal that I could both hear and see on the spectrum scope and that I would be able to decode if it was a Morse code transmission.
 The limiting parameter is actually the spectrum scope, because I can hear tones much weaker than what is visible on the 512 channel FFT scope.

-If you can’t read the specs, you can see them on my work-in-progress wiki page about the C-band Receiver Station. … Read more
+Yesterday I have received the C-band down-converter that I have ordered last week for the UNITEC-1 receiver station.
+Watch video on YouTube.
+I have also uploaded a few high resolution photos to my Picasa Albums: If you can’t read the specs, you can see them on my work-in-progress wiki page about the C-band Receiver Station. … Read more

 If everything goes according to current plans, JAXA will launch their PLANET-C spacecraft towards Venus on May 18, 2010.
 To fill out the empty space and available payload mass on the H-IIA rocket, they will also bring four university built cubesats into orbit.
 One of these cubesats, UNITEC-1, is very special in that it will … Read more

 I had a few hours to spare tonight and I decided to do a quick check of the WBX receiver.
 Didn’t have time for much so I just compared it to the TVRX tuner using a strong FM broadcast station.
 The software was a simple WFM receiver constructed in the GNU Radio Companion graphical editor. … Read more

 I made good progress with the portable S-band ground station this week.